quiltdata/t4/UserDocs.md

     import t4
     b = t4.Bucket("s3://name-of-your-t4-bucket")

-The `Bucket` object supports the same getters that `Package` supports: <!-- TODO: potentially with the twise that set is now push -->
+The `Bucket` object supports the same getters that `Package` supports:

     # download a directory or a file with fetch
     b.fetch("path/to/directory", "path/to/local")